 Problem with a) The relatives would be furious that the government lied to them about what happened and would be responsible for the deaths of the passengers.
 But the families appear to stand with the government.

 Problem with b) The relatives would demand contact with the passengers, which could create difficulties in keeping what would be a secret.
 It would only take one “outed” passenger to ruin the whole cover story.

 IF the passengers took the flights under assumed identities, THEN they could return to society in their old or different identities.

 Problem: Close friends and family would know the old identities.
 In an era of the Internet and the availability of records, this might not be too hard for the public to discover.

 IF the passengers deplaned United 93 at the tarmac, THEN they could return to society quickly provided that their identity as a passenger be different than their commonly used name AND the pictures shown of them are faked.

 Problem: This would mean a lot of false passenger names and a lot of false relatives, though it does not foreclose the possibility of some real passengers who go to Cleveland (see the first paradox).
 The key for the plotters would be to make sure the fake pictures of “passengers” get to the public quickly to create images of people who do not exist.
 So the public would look in all the wrong places.

-Posted by Jim Fetzer on Mar 15 2012, With 0 Reads, Filed under Corruption, Editor, Foreign Relations, Government.
+Posted by Jim Fetzer on March 15, 2012, With 0 Reads, Filed under Corruption, Foreign Policy, Government.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.